Flumeded/ac7-ultrawide-steamdeck/README.md

 It enables you to patch the game without needing a mouse, keyboard, or Windows.

+It will also work with any regular Linux installation.
+Just make sure [protontriks](https://github.com/Matoking/protontricks) is installed and modify `magic.py` [line 20](https://github.com/Flumeded/ac7-ultrawide-steamdeck/blob/02aa4b5013ba8a1865fbcd5e2190468835e42e09/magic.py#L20) with your screen's resolution.

 For more details, refer to the [original repository](https://github.com/massimilianodelliubaldini/ac7-ultrawide).

 ## How to Use